open-feature/flagd/test/zero-downtime-flagd-proxy/README.md

 where the test will be run.

-Please be aware, you need to build your custom image for the zd-client and two images for flagD first.
+Please be aware, you need to build your custom image for the zd-client and two images for flagD-proxy first.

 To build your images using [ko](https://github.com/ko-build/ko), you need to login to your repository, where the images will be pushed: